-When the movie Rachel Getting Married was released this fall, Chip Brantley, a co-founder of the recipe website cookthink.com, figured he could wait to see it on DVD.
+When the movie Rachel Getting Married was released in 2008, Chip Brantley, a co-founder of the recipe website cookthink.com, figured he could wait to see it on DVD.
 But when he heard about the dishwasher-loading contest between the father of the bride and the groom-to-be, he headed to see it in the theatre.
 Conflict over dishwasher loading has long fascinated Brantley, who’s based in Montague, Mass.
 He even wrote a blog, Dishwasher 101, on his site in 2006 after discovering some of his techniques (“I’m your basic crammer,” he says, “but I love good drainage”) were faulty according to Martha Stewart.
 To his shock, it became one of the most popular hits, with commenters debating utensil placement (up? down?) and issuing impassioned edicts: “Stop the prong people!” wrote one, referring to those who place glasses over prongs rather than between the rows.

 Despite Martha and those owners’ manuals nobody reads, dishwasher loading remains a weirdly fraught topic, with approaches as varied and personal as fingerprints, and every bit as revealing.
 For some, it’s a turf war; for others, a spatial puzzle.
 The dishwasher scene in the movie, for instance, was inspired by a real-life showdown screenwriter Jenny Lumet witnessed in the 1970s between her father, the director Sidney Lumet, and famed choreographer Bob Fosse—two men you’d think would have better things to discuss.
 But they spent hours one night loading and reloading after Fosse critiqued Lumet’s bottom-rack system, contending that a reorganization would provide 10 per cent more room.